farlee2121/FsSpec/README.md

 ## Roadmap

 This library is early in development.
 The goal is to get feedback and test the library in real applications before adding too many features.
+Please open an issue if you have feedback.

 The next step would most likely be additional constraint types
 - Not spec: Negate any specification.
   - This is easy to add for validation, but makes normalization for inferring generators more complex.
 It should be do-able, but I have to consider negations of specs (i.e. max becomes min, regex becomes ???) and how that would impact other features like explanation
 - Exact value spec: specify a finite list of allowed values
+- Others based on user feedback

 Other lines of inquiry include
 - Improve customization